HomeServicesBlogGuidesTrainingsResultsReviewsAboutContactMy Account

 A/B testing (or split testing) involves comparing two versions of a website element to determine which performs better.
 You show version A to half your visitors and version B to the other half, then measure which generates the highest conversion rate.

 A/B testing eliminates guesswork and subjective debates.
-Instead of arguing for hours about whether a red or green button will be more effective, you test both and let the data decide.
+Instead of arguing for hours about whether a red or green button will be more effective, you test both and let the data decideally.
 It is the scientific method applied to digital marketing.

 To obtain reliable results, an A/B test requires sufficient traffic volume and a minimum duration.
-As a general rule, you need at least 1,000 visitors per variant and a minimum duration of two weeks to achieve statistically significant results.
+As a general rule, you need at least 1,000 visitors per variant and a minimum duration of two weeks to reach statistically significant results.

 2. The 5-step methodology